 On 2 May 2022, 4 new PNF Codes were introduced across various areas of NSW.
 They are:

 - Southern NSW

-A field guide has been developed for each of the PNF Codes and is designed to help operators apply the relevant Code during operations.
+Each PNF Code has a field guide designed to help operators apply the relevant Code during operations.
 Silviculture guidelines have also been written to provide owners and managers of native forests on private land with essential information on ecologically sustainable forest management.